Save big (up to $1,875) on small business tools with our free membership, business.com+

 • Accounting support materials and tutorials

-• Optional credit card payment software upgrade
+• Optional credit card payment processing upgrade

 • Optional payroll software upgrade